benmvp/slides/2016/connect/nav-react.md

 NOTES:
 - Here's where things start getting a bit gnarly
-- There's been a lot of talk about "JavaScript Fatigue" and a lot of it is aimed at the tooling challenge
+- Probably the biggest complaint w/ React isn't React itself, but the tooling needed to get setup
 - I think there problem is that there's so much choice and you need to know how the tools work before you can get up and running

 /////